Aniruddha-24/ML_Project/README.md

 '''
 git status
 '''

-To cgeck all version maintained by git
+To check all version maintained by git
 '''
 git log
 '''